uwdb/website/projects/visualroad/index.markdown

 <p>
 Visual Road is designed to evaluate a broad variety of VDBMSs: real-time systems, systems for longitudinal analytical queries, systems processing traditional videos, and systems designed for 360◦ videos.
+Visual Road relies on the [Unreal Engine](https://www.unrealengine.com) for physical simulation and rendering, and the [Carla simulator](http://carla.org) as a back-end engine (including its assets, geographic elements, and actor automation logic).
 </p>

 <figure id="architecture" class="figure">